Manage, Control your own

 Using Open Source Ecommerce solutions such as Joomla, Magneto, Opencart, Oscommerce plus many more.

 In 2013 91.9% of Australian businesses had internet access, less than half (44.6%) had an online presence.
 If we drill down a little further, we see that its 41.6% for small businesses (0-19 employees) and 44.4% for small and medium businesses combined (0-199 employees).
 This compares to 97.0% of large businesses (200+ employees).

 Each Open Source Solution has its own set of pros and cons and has been designed with a slightly different user in mind.
 Uploading products and customising your store can be very time consuming.
-To save you time I can make recommendation as to which solution I think will be best suited for your business.
-However I encourage you to do as much research as possible before making your final decision.
+To save you time we can make recommendation as to which solution we think will be best suited for your business.
+However we encourage you to do as much research as possible before making your final decision.

 osCommerce and Zen Cart seem to be on their way out — interest in these e-commerce solutions is decreasing.
 There was a time when osCommerce was extremely popular, but those years are done.
 Zen Cart didn’t even reach the peak of its glory because of new platforms like Magento.